SUNRUSE-Junk-Drawer/sunruse-influx-libraries/readme.md

 * item: An item to prepend.
 Returns a list, containing "list" with "item" added to the start.

-#### removeFirst (unimplemented)
+#### removeFirst
 Given a list, returns the list sans the first item.

-#### removeLast (unimplemented)
+#### removeLast
 Given a list, returns the list sans the last item.

+#### enumerate
+Given a list, returns the same list, but with an additional "index" property in each part, next to "item".
+This is 1 in the first and increments with each item.

+#### atIndex
+Given:
+* list: A list to retrieve an item from.
+* index: The 1-based index to get the item at.
+Returns the item in the list at the index specified.

 #### removeIndex (unimplemented)
 Given:
 * list: A list to remove from.
 * index: The 1-based index to remove an item at.
 Returns a list, containing "list" without the item at "index".
-If "index" is less than 1 or greater than the length of "list", no changes are made.

 #### sortAscending (unimplemented)
 Given a list, returns the items sorted ascending, i.e. 1, 2, 3.
 Uses the "greater" function to compare.